code-freq/task-automation-tool/README.md

 # Task Automation Tool

 ## Overview
-The **Task Automation Tool** is a Python-based utility designed to simplify the process of renaming multiple files in a folder according to customizable formats.
+The **Task Automation Tool** is a Python-based utility with a PyQt6 Designer interface, designed to simplify the process of renaming multiple files in a folder according to customizable formats.
 This tool supports sequential numbering, date-time stamping, custom file names, and extension changes, making it ideal for organizing large sets of files.

 ## Features
 - **Sequential File Renaming:** Rename files with sequential numbers and optional custom names, dates, and times.